J-1 Visa Product Lifecycle Management Jobs

 Can the two-year home residency requirement affect my PLM career path after the J-1?

 Yes.
-If your J-1 Trainee program is funded by a government or falls under a skills-shortage exchange agreement, the two-year home residency requirement may apply, barring you from changing to H-1B or adjusting to permanent resident status until you fulfill it or obtain a waiver.
+If your J-1 Trainee program is funded by a government or falls under a skills-shortage exchange agreement, the two-year home residency requirement may apply, barring you from changing to H-1B visa or adjusting to permanent resident status until you fulfill it or obtain a waiver.
 Confirm this with your designated sponsor before signing any training agreement, since PLM roles funded through government partnerships sometimes trigger the requirement.

 What does a valid J-1 training plan for a PLM role need to include?